Rudra-narayan-muduli-001/Parallel_Mind/README.md

 # 2️⃣ Configure your API keys
 cp .env.example .env
 # ✏️ Edit .env — fill in keys for the providers you use
-# (works out of the box with only a free OpenCode Zen key)

 # 3️⃣ Launch the web UI
 python run.py
 # 🌐 Open http://127.0.0.1:8080 — chat-style research + parallel agent viz

-# 4️⃣ Or use the CLI
+# 4️⃣ Or use the CLI (each command opens the interactive wizard first)
 parallelmind research "Explain quantum computing fundamentals" parallelmind review ./src